InsuJet Needle Free Device: Benefits, Features, Approved Countries, Pricing (2023)

 If you’re in Europe, the InsuJet subscription will cost you €33 per month, offering you the most savings on your insulin therapy.

-The Starter Pack comes with both the 3ml and the 10ml insulin adaptors, so you can switch between them when needed.
-It also offers extra nozzles right in the box to ensure you’re covered when the time comes to replace your InsuJet’s nozzle.
+The Starter Pack comes with 3ml and the 10ml insulin adaptors, so you can switch between them when needed.
+It also offers extra nozzles right in the box to ensure you’re covered when replacing your InsuJet’s nozzle.

-The insulin adaptors and nozzles are also sold separately, so you can always order more down the line when needed.
+The insulin adaptors and nozzles are also sold separately, so you can always order more when needed.

 Visit InsuJet’s online storefront to check for local pricing and order your needle-free injector today!